 Supply chain management is the process of getting products from one end to the other.
 This process can cover the entire product lifecycle, from raw material to customer support.
 A professional supply chain manager requires many skills for the SCM job.

-SCM professionals must have both soft and hard skills to accomplish all these tasks.
-While data and metrics can help to identify the most cost-effective supply chains strategy, it is important that SCM professionals communicate well and work together.
+SCM professionals must have both soft and hard skills to accomplish all these tasks which is why their degrees can often be amongst the highest-paying degrees, although that can vary vastly. depending on many external factors.
+While data and metrics can help to identify the most cost-effective supply chain strategy, it is important that SCM professionals communicate well and work together.
 SCM professionals need to identify potential growth areas, such as better shipping practices.
 They also need to manage employees and maintain positive relationships.

 This may seem like a daunting task for one person, but there are many SCM specialties.
 Although they are both under the SCM headings, procurement and transport managers have different daily responsibilities that require different skill sets.